YUNSUCHO/YUNSUCHO/README.md

 ### I am...
 * 🎓 A MSc graduate worked  in the field of `machine learning`& `deep learning`, and `software develoment`
 * 🔭 Currently exploring various topics in the field of machine learning.
-* 👨‍💻 Has been a software developer after my bachelors, a graduate reseach assistant during my Msc.
+* 👨‍💻 a graduate reseach assistant during my Msc.
 * 📚 Longlife learner
 * 📄 Let me known if you find anything interesting in my repos.